mariimako/ReactionSpeedDotApp/README.md

 ## Phase 4: Task 3

-One refracting I would make is for the SGame class.
+One refactoring I would make is for the SGame class.
 It feels that SGame is responsible for too many actions of the whole program, and could be split into different classes to adhere to single responsibility principle.
-This can be done by splitting the different methods that considers the bullets, the players and enemies to be different classes.
-For example, spawn enemy or update enemy, move bullets or fire bullet and check gameover are different methods that deal with different classes, so they may be split into different classes.
+This can be done by splitting the different methods that considers the bullets, the players, enemies and update functions to be different classes.
+For example, spawnEnemy or updateEnemy, moveBullets or fireBullet and checkGameover are different methods that deal with different classes, so they may be split into different classes.
+There can be four classes after this split: EnemyState, BulletState, PlayerState and GameState.
+Each will have the methods in SGame currently that correspond with the classes it deals with.
+GameState will have the main update functions that will be used in the UI.
+Note that this is done without adding any new code, just simply splitting current code into different classes.
+This allows lower coupling, since we have less classes dependant on one single class working.
+It will also help identify errors and make the program easier to understand.

 Another final change I would make is implementing a singleton pattern for SGame.
-There is always only one instance of SGame, and in the UI, I have to pass the SGame I am working with around different classes to get information from it by having a parameter , which can be avoided if SGame is a singleton: there is only one instance that can be accessed from multiple classes.
+There is always only one instance of SGame that represents the state of the game (eg. enemies that exist, player positions, firing a bullet), and currently in the UI, I must pass the SGame as a parameter to different classes to get information from it, which can be avoided if SGame is a singleton: there is only one instance that can be accessed from multiple classes as a static class.
 However, one issue that would arise is the loading of the game.
-Currently I create a new instance of a game and make this new game equal to the loaded game, which can not be done with a singleton.
-I would need a reset function and change each part of the one SGame instance that exists if I were to implement a singleton pattern.
+Currently I create a new instance of a game and make this new game equal to the loaded game, which can not be done with a singleton as the class will be static.
+I would need a reset function and change each part of the one SGame instance that exists in the static class if I were to implement a singleton pattern.
+As you see in the UML diagram, all classes in the ui package is associated with SGame, and this coupling can be improved by having a singleton pattern for SGame.